 Your degree choice directly affects your future career opportunities and ultimate success.
-When making this choice, consider your current career path, future job markets, person timeline and need for flexibility.
-Here are a few questions you need to answer before you select a degree:
+When making this choice, consider your current career path, future job markets, what you like to do, and what you would like to do.

 Your degree options are virtually unlimited, however many degrees fall under one of the following areas of study:

 As you can see these areas cover most of your career options.
 In addition these degree areas can be further narrowed down to very specific areas of concentration.
 Having pre-determined career goals can help make choosing your degree a simple process.

 When you attend college you will be required to select a major in the first or second year.

 Some students enter college knowing exactly what they want to study, some think they know, and some have no idea.
 Most will change majors at least once.
 Nearly two-thirds of undergraduate students change majors before graduating and might consider up to four or five majors before finally deciding on one.